TU Dublin Christmas Appeal Team

 Details of time commitment needed for role:

 How often will you need me?
-Initially, we are looking for volunteers who can commit to one morning per week for 3 hours - 9.30am - 12.30pm.
+Schools Programme: Initially, we are looking for volunteers who can commit to one morning per week for 3 hours - 9.30am - 12.30pm.
 Our workshops will last for 1.5 – 2 hours, with prep beforehand and a short debrief after the session.
+Family and Community Programme: We are looking for volunteers to commit to a morning, or afternoon per weekend/fortnight and will be based in the learning room supporting families during their visit to the museum.
+We will also have events on occasional evenings.

 Minimum time commitment per week: